turi-code/userguide/sframe/visualization.md

 #### SFrame Visualization

 Data in an SFrame can be visualized with `SFrame.show()`.
-Table and Summary are the two types of visualizations[^sframe visualization note] for SFrame, each represented by a tab in the Canvas user interface.
+Table and Summary are the two types of visualizations[^1] for SFrame, each represented by a tab in the Canvas user interface.
 The Table view provides a scrollable, interactive tabular view of the data inside the SFrame.
 Like the SFrame itself, the Table view can scale to as much data as will fit on a disk -- only the rows being viewed are loaded.
 The paging control on the left side of the view allows you to move quickly through the SFrame or jump to a particular row.

-[^sframe visualization note]: Note: in the `'ipynb'` target, only the Summary visualization of SFrame is supported.

 [<img alt="Example of Canvas SFrame Table View" src="images/canvas_sframe_table.png" style="max-width: 70%; margin-left: 15%;" />](images/canvas_sframe_table.png)